applebuddy/TOEIC-Speaking-Study/README.md

 - I usually buy fruit and vegetables there.
 The fruit and vegetables there are fresh and are usually available at a reasonable price.
 I'm very into that kind of stuff.

 ## Q7

+It's my mother's birthday soon.
+Do you suggest that I give her monty as a gift?

+- Yes, I suggest giving your mother money for her birthday.
+First, if you give her money, she can buy exactly what she wants with it.
+So, it'll be money well spent.
+Secondly, you can even go shopping with her. that way, you can have a shared experience too. these are the reasons why I think it's a good idea to give money to your mom for her birthday. also, I'm very into that kind of stuff.

 What are some advantages of taking a guided tour at an exhibition?